JCentercreation/javiercarrilloblog.com/_posts/2022-06-15-SwiftActors.markdown

    <span class="hljs-attribute"> print</span>(<span class="hljs-keyword">await</span> counter.<span class="hljs-attribute">increment</span>())
 }</code></pre>

 The `await` keyword indicates that the asynchronous call to the actor might involve a suspension.
+This is really important to bear in mind, because despite the fact that by using actors our code will not be involving a data race, it could potentially have behaviour bugs if we do not take care about what is after the `await`.

 Thanks for reading :)